 - Malfunctioning pacemakers that cause sudden heart attacks or strokes.

 - Improperly labeled pre-loaded syringes can expose patients to medications that they might be allergic to or do not really need.

 - Knee and hip replacements can fail prematurely and require unnecessary surgery to replace them.

 Surgery that includes the use of medical devices has its risks.
 These risky situations do not occur due to side-effects or standard complications.
 They happen because medical device manufacturers — many of them located in New Jersey — knowingly release products of a substandard quality.
-At the New Jersey law firm of Mazie Slater Katz & Freeman, we are a leader in successfully suing manufacturers of defective medical devices.
+At the law firm of Mazie Slater Katz & Freeman, our New Jersey defective medical device lawyers are a leader in successfully suing manufacturers of defective medical devices.
 Read about how our New jersey lawyers won a $300 million settlement for thousands of individuals affected by Benicar, a blood pressure drug, how our lawyers won a $68 million jury verdict against C.R.
 Bard a $15 million jury verdict against Johnson & Johnson for defective pelvic mesh, and a $11.1 million jury verdict in a case against Johnson & Johnson for pelvic mesh.
 This case was the first of thousands of pelvic mesh lawsuits to go to trial in New Jersey.
 Results may vary depending on your particular facts and legal circumstances.